Episode 44

 You'll also here how she's making space to write her second book on the theme of perfectionism, how she is an embodied leader for her community and beyond, the impact of striving for perfection and her first training as a clinical pscychologist in Sweden where she was taught that "you don't speak about anything in your private life."
 For me - the clarity of Michaela's expression reflects her deep inner work.

 People Soup is an award winning podcast where we share evidence based behavioural science, in a way that’s practical, accessible and fun.
-We're all about Unlocking Workplace Potential with expert perspectives from Contextual Behavioural Science.
+We're all about sharing the ingredients for a better work life from behavioural science and beyond.

-Another first for Season 5 is that I'm adding a transcript, wherever possible.
+There is a transcript for each episode.
 There is a caveat - this transcript is largely generated by Artificial Intelligence, I have corrected many errors but I won't have captured them all!
-You can also find the shownotes by clicking on notes, keep scrolling for all the useful links.
+You can also find the shownotes by clicking on notes then keep scrolling for all the useful links.

 You can find all the details of my ACT in the Workplace Train the Trainer Program over on our partner's website, Contextual Consulting.